 Download our brochure on Robotic-Assisted Treatment for Prolapse.

-Doctors at The University of Vermont Medical Center use a collaborative approach to treating uterine and vaginal prolapse.
+Doctors at The UVM Medical Center use a collaborative approach to treating uterine and vaginal prolapse.
 Your team may include a number of different specialists working together to manage your care.

-We use the most sophisticated medical technology available for diagnosing and treating pelvic floor prolapse, including performing the advanced robotic-assisted sacrocolpopexy.
+- Advanced technology - We use the most sophisticated medical technology available for diagnosing and treating pelvic floor prolapse, including performing the advanced robotic-assisted sacrocolpopexy.
+This minimally invasive procedure reduces scarring and recovery time.

-Muscles in your pelvic floor hold the organs in place.
-When the muscles weaken, it leads to the organ prolapse, a feeling that the organs are falling out.
-Women experiencing pelvic organ prolapse may also have problems with urinary or incontinence and sexual dysfunction.
+Muscles in your pelvic floor hold your organs in place.
+The weakening of these muscles leads to organ prolapse, a feeling that the organs are falling out.
+Women experiencing pelvic organ prolapse may also have problems with urinary or sexual dysfunction and incontinence.
 The weakening of the connective tissue accelerates due to:

 - Weight gain